 During the summer months, hiking in the highlands of Iceland becomes a popular pastime.
 The Laugavegur trail, which runs between Landmannalaugar and Þórsmörk, is as popular a destination with locals as it is with foreign visitors, and remains one of the most extraordinary walking trails in the world.
 It offers a great variety of landscapes, mountains in various colors, hot springs and glaciers, rivers and lakes.
 The difficulty of the track depends extremely on the weather conditions.
 Limited accommodation is offered in six huts along the trail, subject to booking, and campsites around the trails.
+The roads in the highlands usually open from around mid-June or later depending on road and weather conditions and are open throughout September.
+The roads are only accessible with a 4x4 drive vehicles and there is a daily bus schedule into the area with various companies once the season starts.
 Camping in the wild is not allowed within nature reserves and not recommended in the surrounding area due to environmental reasons.

 The Laugavegur trail is one of the most extraordinary walking trails in the world.

 Organized hiking tours are available for booking all around the country.
 Day or weekend tours are popular during wintertime, and longer tours are organized during summer.
 You can take an organized excursion or go hiking yourself.
 If you organize your trip independently, caution should be exercised at all times.
 Make sure you bring adequate clothing and provisions, and that someone knows where you are going.
 Visit www.safetravel.is for further safety information and to register your travel plan in case of an emergency.

 Iceland is known as one of the best places in the world for birdwatching.
 A large number of birds make their home along Iceland's coast, including some of the largest colonies in the world for certain types of sea fowl.
 Iceland's wetlands are also a conducive habitat for many species of birds.